mever-team/FairBench/docs/advanced/manipulation.md

 ```

-!!! tip
-    You will typically want to perform custom reductions on
-    an *accreport* or on manually generated reports for
-    some base evaluation measures.
-Combine the
-    outcome of more than one reduction for better understanding.

 !!! info
     Call `areduce` with the same arguments to
-    obtain the reduction's numeric output instead of a fork.
+    obtain a numeric output instead.

-# Combining and comparing reports
+## Combining reports

-Reports, including reduced ones, can be combined to
+Reports, including reductions, can be combined to
 create a super-report with all sub-branches.
 This
 is demonstrated in the following snippet: